 Minimizes Pressure Ulcers

-This indicates the percent of residents that sustained a pressure ulcer.
-Pressure ulcers, which are also called bed sores, are routinely caused by residents staying in one position for too long.
-Better nursing protocols can reduce the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percentage of residents who suffered from a pressure ulcer.
+Pressure ulcers, which are also known as bed sores, are often the result of residents staying in one position for too long.
+Better nursing care limits the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls